Napa 101: Do You Tip The Wine Server (and other Napa Wine Tasting Room Etiquette)

 Tipping Rules and Etiquette when wine tasting in napa

 It seems like everywhere you go the person serving you wants a tip.
 I was just filling up a tank of propane for my BBQ and the person at the gas station said he gladly accepts tips - oh really?
-And then there’s the coffee server, deli shop worker, even the kid who literally just hands you gives you your take out order gives you the “where’s my tip” look.
+And then there’s the coffee server, deli shop worker, even the kid who literally just hands you your take out order gives you the “where’s my tip” look.

 So what about wine tasting?
 Should you tip your server when wine tasting in napa?